liam-murphy14/algorithms-guest-lecture/README.md

 ## Parts

-The Outline consists of `outline.pdf` and `outline.tex` which are the LaTeX input and output of the super duper rough draft outline.
-Presentation, consisting of `presentation.pdf` and `presentation.tex` are similar, but more polished.
-The really cool part is the `animations.py` demo.
+There are 3 main items in this repo.
+First, the Nix flake, `flake.nix`, provides the necessary environment and setup to both build the LaTeX presentation and Python demo.
+My lecture presentation, `presentation.tex`, is what I share on screen while giving the lecture.
+You can build it (after installing Nix) with `nix build .#documents`, otherwise you can install the TexLive environment and build it with `pdflatex`.
+The really cool part is the `animations` Python package containing the demo (details on how to run it below).

 ## Running the demo

-The demo is written in Python, using Tkinter for the GUI, and vanilla Python for the CLI.
+The demo is written in Python, using [Tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI, and [Click](https://click.palletsprojects.com/en/stable/) for the CLI.

 ### Installing dependencies